bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 1- **Download** the [informed consent letter draft template](template-letter-of-consent-for-forensic-analysis-odt.odt).
 This draft template is available in [.odt](https://en.wikipedia.org/wiki/OpenDocument), and we recommend using [LibreOffice](https://www.libreoffice.org/) to edit it.
 The document uses form fields, so that when exporting as a PDF  it can be completed and signed easily.
 This is an [example of a PDF generated using the template](template-letter-of-consent-for-forensic-analysis-pdf.pdf).

-We are also sharing a [Google Docs version of the agreement](https://docs.google.com/document/d/1bxN7EHrahztVVTKYqRbdEXaXiYhsRzBf6HsdoLjnAcs/edit).
+We are also sharing a [Google Docs version of the letter](https://docs.google.com/document/d/1bxN7EHrahztVVTKYqRbdEXaXiYhsRzBf6HsdoLjnAcs/edit).
 You can create a copy and adjust it as necessary, but keep in mind that the exported PDF will not be a fillable form.

 2- **Adjust, complete and verify** the following fields highlighted in yellow in the templates:

 * **Name of the organization:** Include here the name of the organization conducting the forensic investigation
+* **Consent to name publicly or anonymously:** If you intend to publish the results of the investigation, adjust the text as necessary.
+If you are not intending to publish results, delete this section.
 * **Goal of the investigation:** Adjust the objective as necessary, indicating clearly what actions you expect to take place as part of the research, and what is the main objective.
 * **Information to collect:** Detail the information that will be collected to enable the forensic analysis, ideally including specifics about the type of device and the contents that will be extracted.
-* **Consent to name publicly or anonymously:** If you intend to publish the results of the investigation, adjust the text as necessary.
-If you are not intending to publish results, delete this section.
 * **Privacy policy / terms of service link:** If you already have a privacy policy, data protection or similar resources published, include the relevant link.
 If you don't have a policy, we recommend you include information on whether the collected data will be shared with 3rd parties and for how long it will be stored.
+* **Confidentiality of the investigation:** If you would like to request that the participation on the investigation is kept as confidential, you can adjust this section to underline what is expected from the beneficiary.

 3- **Convert into a PDF and share** with the person requesting the forensic analysis.
 Ideally, the informed consent form should be presented after an initial conversation, where you do a basic triage and clarify questions about the steps and scope of the investigation.